Bascom Hill: Bascom Hall (1857)

-In 1916 a fire destroyed Bascom's dome.
-The building had had problems from the start due to inadequate funding - leaks and drafts and poor ventilation.
-In the first years, students built small fires on the basement floor to keep warm, but it was the dome that caught fire in 1916.
+When the Wisconsin State Capitol building was rebuilt after being damaged by fire in 1906, the state government donated the old Capitol's dome to the university to be placed on top of Main Hall, but it was determined that the dome was too heavy for the building to support.
+The Capitol dome laid behind Main Hall until it was sold for scrap in 1915.
+The building's own dome was destroyed by a fire on October 10, 1916.
 Engineering students tried to douse the fire, but the firehoses were rotten.
 The rest of the building was saved only when the burning dome collapsed into a forgotten water tank beneath.
+The dome was never rebuilt.

 Ladies Hall (1870, replaced)

 Enrollment increased after the Civil War and by the late 1860s the UW's three buildings were again packed.
 President Chadbourne, who resisted coeducation of women with men, and his administration put it this way: "We need for the young men every particle of room occupied by the young ladies, and to this end, we are in immediate want of a building to use as a Female college."
 In 1870 the legislature granted the funds, Chicago architect G.P.
 Randall designed a 3-story building on a raised basement clad in stone, just where Chadbourne Hall sits now, with dorm rooms in one wing and recitation rooms in the other.
 Women moved in for the 1871–72 school year.
 It was the first UW building with indoor privies, and the first coed dorm at a public university in the U.S.

 In 1895-1896 a gymnasium wing was added, and elevators and electric lighting, and the rooms were remodeled, expanding the dorm's capacity to 125.
 In 1901 Ladies Hall was officially renamed Chadbourne Hall, in ironic honor of the UW president who got it built while opposing coeducation.
 In 1957 the old building was razed and replaced by the new Chadbourne Hall, which is not included in the Bascom Hill Historic District.